 Unlike the familiar well-planned and co-ordinated population census, typically compiled at 10-year intervals, the 1939 National Register was prompted by external circumstances: war in Europe.

 It was organised rather hurriedly as part of the UK's contingency plans for war, to ensure the Government had a full list of the population of England, Wales, Scotland and Northern Ireland.
 On 1 September 1939, Germany's forces invaded Poland.
 Two days later, Britain declared war.
 On 5 September, the National Registration Act was passed and on 29 September, the National Register returns were completed.

 The information gathered was transferred to two 'working' registers: one to allocate ration books; the other for issuing identity cards and for military service call-up (draft).

-Obviously, the date of birth information is incredibly useful, especially for narrowing down people with fairly common names.
-But it can also be the nugget that reveals an ancestor whose parents' names are unknown; if you have the exact date of birth you may be able to narrow down a civil birth record (1864 onwards) or an even earlier baptismal record.
-Similarly, the date of birth can lead you to a subsequent death record.
+Obviously, the date of birth information is incredibly useful, especially for homing in on people with fairly common names.
+But it can also be the nugget that reveals an ancestor whose parents' names are unknown; if you have the exact DoB you may be able to narrow down a civil birth record (1864 onwards) or an even earlier baptismal record.
+Similarly, the DoB can lead you to a subsequent death record.